Skip to :main content | Skip to :main menu | Skip to :section menu

 We are one of the most successful mooting societies in England and have enjoyed some dramatic wins in national mooting competitions.
 Discover more about our Mooting Society

-Want to know what life might be like for you if you enroll at the School of Law?
+Want to know what life might be like for you if you enrol at the School of Law?
 Watch Chanae's video diary.

 Founder of Birmingham law firm Mayflower Solicitors